 Both Blizzard Beach and Typhoon Lagoon offer you the opportunity to rent a cabana.
 Renting a cabana by yourself or with a small group of friends will make you feel like water park royalty for the day!

 Each cabana comes with a cooler of drinks, a smaller locker for valuables, and someone to help you get snacks and drinks throughout the day.

 Just outside of the gates to Blizzard Beach is a super cute mini-golf course!
 The course is based around Santa’s visit to Walt Disney World over summer, and it’s called Winter-Summer Land Mini Golf.

 If you’re looking for a fun evening outside of the parks or to challenge a few friends this is the spot to be.

-Disney Springs is Disney’s entertainment and dining district.
+The Disney Springs area is Disney’s entertainment and dining district.
 It’s often open well into the night on the weekends and offers a variety of things to do for adults.

-Disney Springs has a wide variety of restaurants, but one we cannot recommend enough is Wine Bar George.
+Disney Springs has a wide variety of restaurants, but one I cannot recommend enough is Wine Bar George.